Electrical Engineering - BS

 Admission Requirements for this Program

-New freshmen: Admitted to USU in Good Standing*
+Admitted to USU in Good Standing

-2.8 or higher GPA
+2.8 High School GPA or higher

-Admission requirements for the professional program:
+Admission Requirements for the Pre-Professional Program: